 Russell Shaw is the Head of Georgetown Day School, founded in 1945 as the first integrated school in Washington DC.
 GDS is a thriving and nationally recognized k-12 institution, known not only for its quality education but as a leader in social justice, equity, and diversity curriculum.
 Russell began his educational career leading backcountry expeditions for Voyageur Outward Bound School in the Boundary Waters of Minnesota.
 He subsequently taught at Thornton Friends School in Maryland, served as Dean of Students at Woodside Priory School in California, and was Assistant Head of School and Middle School Director at Abington Friends School in Pennsylvania.
 Russell received a Klingenstein Fellowship at Columbia University’s Teachers College where he earned a Master’s Degree in Educational Leadership.
 He is a graduate of Yale University.
 He and his wife, Rabbi Shira Stutman, have three children.

-Melissa Stevens, the Development Director for Cultural Survival (beginning June 2017), is originally from Santa Fe, New Mexico.
-She has been in the nonprofit and educational sector for 25 years focusing on issues of justice and equity since she was 21 where she worked as a teacher and organizer for a Mexican community in Chicago while in college.
-She has worked in Central and South America, New York, San Francisco, Berkeley, Boston and Santa Fe.
-Melissa has varied organizational development and fundraising experience and has served as an executive director, development director, events coordinator, program manager and grants manager.
+Melissa Stevens is the Director of Philanthropic Partnerships for the nonprofit organization Cultural Survival and lives in Santa Fe, New Mexico.
+She has been in the nonprofit and educational sector for 25 years focusing on issues of justice and equity in Central and South America, Chicago, New York, San Francisco, Berkeley, Boston and Santa Fe.
+Melissa has a wide range of organizational development and fundraising experience and has served as an executive director, development director, events coordinator, program manager and grants manager.
 She holds a B.A. in Comparative Literature from Lake Forest College.
-She has a grown daughter and teenage son, a golden retriever and 2 cats.
-She feels passionate working toward the intersection of indigenous and human rights, community health, healthy living practices, climate justice and the environment, both nationally and internationally.
+She is passionate about working at the intersection of indigenous and human rights, community health, healthy living practices, climate justice and the environment, both nationally and internationally.
+Melissa has a grown daughter and a teenage son.

 Tamisha Williams is the Dean of Adult Equity & Inclusion at Lick-Wilmerding High School in San Francisco, California.
 Tamisha earned her B.A. in Studio Arts and Comprehensive Education from the University of Richmond and her M.Ed. in Family and Marriage Counseling from The College of William & Mary in Virginia, her home state.
 Prior to relocating to California, Tamisha began her career as an Assistant Director of Admission at the University of Richmond where she coordinated multicultural recruitment programs, recruited and trained student volunteers, and planned open house and other admission events.
 Leaving her home state, she relocated to Albuquerque, New Mexico and served as the Director of Diversity Initiatives/Asst.
 Dir. of College Counseling at Bosque School for three years.
 During her time at Bosque School she chaired the Diversity Task Force, facilitated professional development workshops for faculty and staff, and co-developed a day-long conference for 7th grade students, entitled “ME WE Conference: Exploring Diversity, Equity, Inclusion, and Social Justice.”
 In her current position, Tamisha works with staff, faculty, administration, parents, and trustees in creating an integrated program to further the school’s commitment to diversity, equity, and inclusion and in naming and confronting structural and systemic inequalities that exist for members of the school community.